microsoft/Web-Dev-For-Beginners/7-vue/README.md

 > 💡 Originally, Vue supported its own way of making API calls using .ajax; but this resource was deprecated as Axios's standalone library worked very well for this purpose, removing the need for an integrated solution.
 Read more about this decision [here](https://medium.com/the-vue-point/retiring-vue-resource-871a82880af4).

 First, add Axios's library to your project dependencies.
-To do so in CodeSandbox, click on the `Add Dependency` button and search for `axios`.
+To do so using the command line, stop your app (ctrl-c) and type `npm i axios`.
 Install the latest version.

 Import Axios into the component where we will perform our API call - `App.vue`.
 In that component's script block, add this line right under `<script>`: